 Successful entrepreneurship begins on day one.
 Founding a company must be planned carefully, thought out well, and executed with the right partners.
 Doing so enables a business owner to prosper in any economic situation.
 After all, good ideas are always in high demand, and – as the saying goes – fortune favors the bold.

 Credit Suisse has a special place in its heart for stories about successful businesses.
 If there is one thing the Bank for Entrepreneurs knows, it's that SMEs are the backbone of the Swiss economy.
-Andreas Gerber, Head of SME Business Switzerland, explains: "Swiss entrepreneurship is a vital pillar for the development of our nation."
+Andreas Gerber, Head Corporate Banking Switzerland, explains: "Swiss entrepreneurship is a vital pillar for the development of our nation."
 Credit Suisse can and wants to support it – not only with its own extensive range of offerings but also with its widespread network.

 Today, members of this network include dedicated experts, foundations, credit specialists, and business associations.
 Together, their goal is to promote entrepreneurial spirit in Switzerland and make it grow.
 "Our national and international network brings investors and companies together, for example," states Andreas Gerber.
 Events like business conventions or Entrepreneurs' Day round out the multi-layered approach taken by the Bank for Entrepreneurs.
 Credit Suisse serves companies in every stage of their life cycle – from founding to estate planning.

 Setting up a company takes initiative and courage.
 We want to strengthen this entrepreneurial spirit and support young entrepreneurs as best as we can.